oguzhan-bolukbas/cloud-native-csv-processor/README.md

   - [X] Plan S3 lifecycle rules for transition to Glacier

 - [ ] Phase 3 – CI/CD & Image Publishing
-  - [ ] Run Jenkins locally in a container for CI/CD pipeline
+  - [X] Run Jenkins locally in a container for CI/CD pipeline
-  - [ ] Build and test Docker image automatically
+  - [X] Build and test Docker image automatically
-  - [ ] Push Docker image to DockerHub (public repository)
+  - [X] Push Docker image to DockerHub (public repository)
   - [ ] Use the published DockerHub image for Kubernetes deployments
+  - [ ] Deploy to Kubernetes using Helm in Jenkins pipeline

 - [ ] Phase 4 – Kubernetes YAML and Helm Chart
   - [ ] Write deployment manifests including Nginx and Node.js app